-I’ve also teamed up with 4 other authors for a Cat Cozies and Feline Fantasies Giveaway that will start on October 25 and end on October 29 and be featured on James Cudney’s blog, This is My Truth Now.
-One lucky winner will win 5 paperback books, and runner ups will win an eBook from each of the participating authors.
-Stay tuned for more details.
+I’ve teamed up with 4 other authors for a Cat Cozies and Feline Fantasies Giveaway that will run from October 25 through October 29 on James Cudney’s blog, This is My Truth Now.
+One lucky winner will win 5 paperback books, and runner-ups will win an eBook from each of the participating authors.

 I hope you can make all these great events.
 You may win some awesome reads.